fabiom95/PregettoPSSS_Travelgram/README.md

 # Progetto PSSS: Travelgram

 > credits go to Fabio Maresca, Pasquale Di Maio, Fabrizio Guillaro, Ivano Iodice;

-> this is an Italian team, so the TeadMe is built in 2 section:
+> this is an Italian team, so the ReadMe is built in 2 section:
 > 1. English summary
 > 2. Italian summary